Wildlander-mod/Support/Docs/407KnownIssues.md

   - [Several armours missing requiem resistances (Wolf Armor & Stahlrim Light/Heavy & Nordic Carved)](#several-armours-missing-requiem-resistances-wolf-armor--stahlrim-lightheavy--nordic-carved)

 <!-- /TOC -->

-# Help! i've screwed up my load order!
+# Help!
+I've screwed up my load order!
 A zipped up copy of your profiles folder is located [here](https://cdn.discordapp.com/attachments/348579495537803274/823992115859947591/profiles.rar)

 To Correct delete the folder you have broken and unpack from the zip file.

 Note: Any additional mods you have added will need to be re-activated and repositioned in your load order.
 Reqtificator will then need to be re-ran.

+---

 #**ENB Questions**
 ---